mgonzs13/omni_plan/README.md

 ### Creating New Actions

 Actions define the executable behaviors in your planning domain.
 All actions inherit from `easy_plan::pddl::Action` and must implement the `run` and `cancel` methods.
+All action types must be registered in a `plugins.xml` file and exported using the appropriate `PLUGINLIB_EXPORT_CLASS` macro.

 #### Regular Easy Plan Actions